Beecham Group: Early history

-Beecham began as the family business of Thomas Beecham (1820–1907), a chemist.
-(Beecham would become the grandfather of music conductor Thomas Beecham, 1879–1961.)
+Beecham began as the family business of Thomas Beecham (1820–1907).
+(Beecham would become the grandfather of music conductor Thomas Beecham, 1879–1961).
 As a boy, Beecham worked as a shepherd, selling herbal remedies as a sideline.

 He later became a travelling salesman or peddler full time.
 His first product was Beecham's Pills, a laxative, in 1842.
 Subsequent success enabled him to open a shop in Wigan in 1847.
-Beecham opened its first factory in 1849, in St Helens, Lancashire, for the rapid production of medicines.
-Under his son, Sir Joseph Beecham, 1st Baronet (1848–1916), the business expanded, but remained a patent medicine company and engaged in little research.
+Beecham opened its first factory in 1859, in St Helens, Lancashire, for the rapid production of medicines.
+In August 1859, Beechams created a slogan for Beecham's Pills: "Beechams Pills: Worth a guinea a box", which is considered to be the world's first advertising slogan.
+First appearing in the St Helens Intelligencer, the Beechams adverts would appear in newspapers all over the world, helping the company become a global brand.
+The phrase was first said to be uttered by a satisfied lady purchaser from St Helens, the founder's home town.
+Under the founder's son, Sir Joseph Beecham, 1st Baronet (1848–1916), the business expanded, but remained a patent medicine company and engaged in little research.

 Expansion and diversification

-In 1924, Philip Hill, who made his money in real estate, acquired control of Beecham.
-Under his leadership, the company bought up other companies for their various products and for their marketing infrastructure, acquiring the Lucozade glucose drink and Macleans (toothpaste) in 1938, and, at the same time, introducing the Ribena blackcurrant drink.
+In 1924, Philip Ernest Hill (1873–1944), who made his money in real estate, acquired control of Beecham's as Beecham Estates and Pills Ltd. Under his leadership, the company bought up other companies for their various products and for their marketing infrastructure, acquiring the Lucozade glucose drink and Macleans toothpaste in 1938, and, at the same time, introducing the Ribena blackcurrant drink.
 In 1938, it also bought the company selling Eno which had an extensive international presence.
 By purchasing the company manufacturing Brylcreem the following year, the company added hair products for men to its offerings.

-In 1943, Beecham decided to focus more on improving research and built Beecham Research Laboratories at Brockham Park, Surrey.
+In 1943, the company decided to focus more on improving research and built Beecham Research Laboratories at Brockham Park, Surrey.
 In 1945, the company was renamed Beecham Group Ltd. in 1953, Beecham acquired C.L.
 Bencard, which specialised in allergy vaccines.

+Beecham Research Laboratories opened a four-acre site around October 1969 in Harlow in Essex, with 80 staff.
+In 1997 this became the SmithKline Beecham New Frontiers Science Park.